 Additionally, the CSP shall maintain an up-to-date list of subprocessors engaged by the CSP in the processing of the Customer Personal Data.
-The list shall include the legal name of the subprocessor entity.
-Additionally, the CSP may describe in that list the function of each subprocessor.
+The list shall include the legal name of the subprocessor entity and any jurisdictions that may apply.
+Additionally, the CSP may describe in that list the function of each subprocessor or any other helpful information taking into account what information may be necessary for its Customers.